pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sdv2.md

 #### Expansion Header
-Add the 15-pin expansion header next.
+Add the 16-pin expansion header next.
 Use the right angle header to keep a low profile to the board.

+V2 only has 15 pins as the microSD card's CS2 pin is not brought out to the header.
+Use diagonal cutters to cut off the excess pin.

 Solder one pin on the top of the board to hold the connector in place.